ibm-cloud-docs/netezza/examples3_singularity.md

 {:important: .important}
 {:caption: .caption}

-# Querying data from a data lake without ingesting
+# Ingesting data from data lakes by using external tables
-{:querying_singularity}

-1. Create an external data source.

-2. Create an external table.
-3. Query the external data source.